Furkan9623/Metta-Social-Taskk/README.md

 `*`I've created a web application using React JS that allows users to find countries based on currency.
 The application comprises three main components:

-`1` Form Component: Manages user input and triggers the currency search.
+`1` Form Component: Manages user input and triggers the currency search. <br>

 `2` Card Component: Displays information about the countries found based on the entered currency. <br>

 `3` Spinner Component: Provides visual feedback during data retrieval.

 For design, I used CSS to ensure a visually appealing and responsive interface.
 The application features robust error handling, redirecting users to an error page with a clear message if they enter an incorrect or unsupported currency.
 Additionally, I implemented debouncing to optimize performance and prevent unnecessary API calls, ensuring a smoother user experience.